Tutorial for an 18th Century Trimmed Bergere Hat:

-Here’s the short version: I fell in love with a painting.
-I bought several yards of watered acetate ribbon.
-I bought a straw hat blank.
+Here is the short version: I fell in love with a painting and went out to buy several yards of watered acetate ribbon and a straw hat blank.
+I sewed bit.
 I bled a bit.
 And then I fell in love.
 In other words, I made a bergere hat with ribbons on.
-The longer version is a lot more comprehensive – and it’s a tutorial for an 18th Century trimmed hat!
+And i loved it so much that i wrote it up as a tutorial for an 18th Century trimmed hat.

-But as fashion styles grew more complex, they literally BALLOONED.
+But as fashion styles grew more complex, the bergere literally BALLOONED.

-Tacking ribbons to a straw hat is not particular difficult, but I like my bergere hats to be lined, so that the straw blank doesn’t catch on my hair or on the fine, delicate fabric of fine delicate caps.
+Ribbons and hat blank in hand, i was ready to start.
+However, while tacking ribbons to a straw hat is not particular difficult, I like my bergere hats to be lined, so that the straw blank doesn’t catch on my hair or on the fine, delicate fabric of fine delicate caps.
+This requires a few more steps!

 Sewing the Lining:

-I began this 18th century trimmed hat by pinning a piece of silk taffeta into the crown of the hat, and then pinning until the silk was more or less caught more or less neatly against the straw shell of the hat.
+I began this 18th century trimmed hat by pinning a piece of silk taffeta into the crown of the hat, and then pinning until the silk was more or less caught more or less neatly against the straw shell.
 And then I stitched.

 Note: the photos of the lining being sewn are from a different hat with a covered top.
-This is why you’re seeing an intimidating number of pins sticking through from the other side.
-(Yes, there was blood.
+This is why you’re seeing an intimidating number of pins sticking through from the outside instead of from the inside to the outside.
+(Either way, there will probably be blood.
 Just a splash.
-But it got the job done.)
+But it it will get the job done.)

 To cover the underside of the brim, I traced the outline of the hat on another piece of silk taffeta, and cut myself a circle of roughly the same size.
 I laid the silk onto the underside of the brim, pinned it into place and stitched down the outer edge.
-The stitching line is hidden by a bound ribbon, so you can hand-sew or use a machine – whichever feels more comfortable.
+The stitching line will be hidden by a ribbon binding, so you can hand-sew or use a machine – whichever feels more comfortable.

-Once the outer brim is caught, pin it securely about an inch and a half away from the inner edge of the brim and cut through into the open center.
-Cut the excess away, leaving an inch or so of seam allowance, and then bit by bit, fold the raw edge under.
-Once you have MORE pins in place, stitch down your edge with whip or catch stitches (whichever bleeds less.)
+Once the outer brim is caught, pin it securely about an inch and a half away from the inner edge and slice through into the open center.
+Cut the excess away, leaving an inch or so of seam allowance, and bit by bit, fold the raw edge under.
+Once you have MORE pins in place, stitch down your edge with whip or catch stitches – whichever bleeds less.

 Binding the brim:

-Take your binding ribbon and begin to fold it around the edge of your hat brim, holding it in place with pins or clips.
+Taking your binding ribbon, begin to fold it around the edge of your hat brim, holding it in place with pins or clips.
 I personally love quilting clips for this job – they grip nicely without marking the fabric.

 Begin tacking down the ribbon with small stab stitches – if you’ve balanced the ribbon over the top and bottom edges, you can catch both sides of it at once.
-Sew your way slowly around the edge of the hat brim, catching the small gathers in your stitches as you sew around the curve.
+Sew your way slowly around the edge of the hat brim, catching the small gathers in your stitches as you move along the curve.

 Trimming Your Hat: